 Where is Dwight Yorke now?

-In October 2015 after Aston Villa had sacked Tim Sherwood, Dwight Yorke announced that the club should appoint him as their new manager despite his lack of managerial experience.
+He completed his Level B coaching badges in October 2015 after Aston Villa had sacked Tim Sherwood, and announced that the club should appoint him as their new manager despite his lack of managerial experience.

 Yorke claimed that his intimate knowledge of the club he spent ten years at would provide him with the necessary experience to turn the clubs fortunes around.

-Villa appointed French manager and former Arsenal player as Remi Garde as their new manager soon after Yorke’s claims.
+Villa appointed French manager and former Arsenal player as Remi Garde as their new manager soon after his claims.

-In February 2017, Dwight Yorke was denied access to the United States because he had an Iranian stamp in his passport from a charity game he had played over there a couple of years previous.
+However, in February 2017, Yorke was denied entry to the United States because he had an Iranian stamp in his passport from a charity game he had played over there a couple of years previous.

 He was denied entry due to President Donald Trump’s new border laws.